Basic Tools to Get Started

 A Drill

 Unless you want carpal tunnel, just buy a drill.
 The best discovery I found in the beginning was that there are more screw types than just flat head or phillips head LOL There is a magical thing out there called STAR HEAD screws and they were a game changer for me.
-I had my drills and a few different bits but yet kept stripping every screw I came into contact with.
-I tried adjusting my drill settings, but it still took 87 prayers to not strip at-least one of the screws in my project.
-Then came along these star head screws that come with a star head bit inside the package and I haven’t stripped a single screw since.
+I had my drills and a few different bits but kept stripping every screw I came into contact with.
+I tried adjusting my bits & drill settings, but it still took 87 prayers to not strip at-least one of the screws in my project.
+Then I came along these star head screws that come with a star head bit inside the package and I haven’t stripped a single screw since.

 A Miter Saw

-A Kreg Jig
+A Jig Saw

 Safety Gear